-Appropriate additional disclosure should be made in the notes to the financial statements in relation to the business accounted for in this way.

-IG2.60 On consolidation, the profit or loss of any non-insurance entity belonging to the longterm fund may be included directly in the technical account for long-term business.
+- IG2.59 Where the amounts of general or long-term business are not material, the results should be disclosed as 'other technical income, net of reinsurance' or 'other technical charges, net of reinsurance' in the technical account for the business which is material.
+Appropriate additional disclosure should be made in the notes to the financial statements in relation to the business accounted for in this way. - IG2.60 On consolidation, the profit or loss of any non-insurance entity belonging to the long-term fund (as defined in INSPRU as at 31 December 2015) may be included directly in the technical account for long-term business.
 Where material, more detailed disclosure should be provided in the notes to the financial statements.
-Where an entity carrying on general insurance business is owned by the long-term fund, the profit or loss of this business should be transferred from the non-technical account to the technical account for long-term business using new lines for this purpose.
+Where an entity carrying on general insurance business is an asset of the long-term insurance business, the profit or loss of this business should be transferred from the non-technical account to the technical account for long-term business using new lines for this purpose.